Kinatera/ChatGPT-Discord-Bot/README.md

 model="gpt-4",  # The name of the OpenAI chatbot model to use

 # How can I start it up as a discord bot?
-Good question, I'll try to make the steps nice and tidy, but I'm not that good:
-1 - Go to https://discord.com/developers/applications (and make sure you're signed in) 2 - Make an application by hitting the top-right button and name it however you'd like.
+Good question, I'll try to make the steps nice and tidy, but I'm not that good:\n 1 - Go to https://discord.com/developers/applications (and make sure you're signed in) 2 - Make an application by hitting the top-right button and name it however you'd like.
 3 - After having created your application, look to the left-side of the screen and press the third option, which should be: "Bot"